Eugene-Babii/encomage-test-task/README.md

 Additional:
 ●	Create the table using php cli script.
 ●	Use Ajax - the filtering and sorting options should work without page reload

-Please send the repository link to  hello@encomage.com Please upload the result of the test task on the GitHub